ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### JNA

-- Gradle wrapper upgraded to 7.0
+- Gradle wrapper upgraded to 7.0.2
+- Upgraded JNA dependency from 4.5.2 to 5.8.0
 - Updated documentation
-- Increased minimum required JDK version to 9
+- Increased minimum required JDK version to 11
 - Migrated native resource clean-up from `finalize()` to `Cleaner`
   - Please revisit the documentation for `Key::release` and `KeySet::release` for recommended resource release handling
 - Extracted exceptions from Key class introducing the following changes